or email us: firstname.lastname@example.org

 The editing rooms are fully equiped except for the computer – you need to bring your own laptop together with storage device containing all the footage.

-You will attend three one-week residential sessions at different project development stages:
+You will attend three one-week residential sessions at different project development stages (the dates and locations will be confirmed later):

 The arrival at the workshop is always a day before its start and the departure the day after it finishes.